KeyesHsu/vimrc/README.md

 > A simple vim configuration.

-It's a single-file, for daily development use version, will continue to use and tweak.
+A simple but powerful vim configuration, will continue to use and tweak.

 ## Install